Llanos: Flora

-The plant communities in the Llanos include open grasslands, savannas with scattered trees or clumps of trees, and small areas of forest, typically gallery forests along rivers and streams.
+The plant communities in the Llanos include open grasslands, savanna with scattered trees or clumps of trees, and small areas of forest, typically gallery forests along rivers and streams.
 There are seasonally flooded grasslands and savannas (llano bajo) and grasslands and savannas that remain dry throughout the year (llano alto).

 The llano alto grasslands and savannas are characterized by grasses and shrubs 30–100 cm high, forming tussocks 10 to 30 cm apart.
 Soils are typically sandy and nutrient-poor.
-Llano alto covers approximately two-thirds of the Venezuelan llanos, and is also widespread in the Colombian llanos.
+Llano alto covers approximately two-thirds of the Venezuelan llanos and is also widespread in the Colombian llanos.
 Grasses of genus Trachypogon are predominant, and species include Trachypogon plumosus, T. vestitus, Axonopus canescens, A. anceps, Andropogon selloanus, Aristida spp., Leptocoryphium lanatum, Paspalum carinatum, Sporobolus indicus, and S. cubensis, and sedges in the genera Rhynchospora and Bulbostylis.
 Shrubs and herbs are most commonly legumes in the genera Mimosa, Cassia, Desmodium, Eriosema, Galactia, Indigofera, Phaseolus, Stylosanthes, Tephrosia, and Zornia.
 The trees manteco (Byrsonima crassifolia), chaparro (Curatella americana), and alcornoque (Bowdichia virgilioides) are the most common, growing either as scattered trees or in woodland patches known as matas which range in area from 12 meters in diameter up to a hectare.

-During the rainy season from May to October, parts of the Llanos can flood up to a meter.
+During the rainy season, parts of the Llanos can flood up to a meter.
 This turns some savannas and grasslands into temporary wetlands, comparable to the Pantanal of central South America.
-This flooding also creates habitat for water birds and other wildlife.
+This flooding creates habitat for water birds and other wildlife.
 These seasonally flooded grasslands and savannas, known as llano bajo, typically have richer soils.
 They are characterized by the grass Paspalum fasciculatum.
 Trees include the palm Copernicia tectorum and gallery forest species.

 Gallery forests include evergreen seasonally flooded forests, and semi-deciduous forests on higher ground.
 Morichales are seasonally flooded forests characterized by the moriche palm (Mauritia flexuosa).
 Vegas are seasonally flooded evergreen forests found along the Orinoco and its tributaries.
-Trees form a canopy 8 to 20 meters high, and include Inga spp., Combretum frangulifolium, Gustavia augusta, Pterocarpus sp., Pterocarpus dubius, Spondias mombin, and Copaifera pubiflora.

-Semi-deciduous forests occur above flood level, and form a canopy 12 to 15 meters high.
+Trees form a canopy 8 to 20 meters high and include Inga spp., Combretum frangulifolium, Gustavia augusta, Pterocarpus sp., Pterocarpus dubius, Spondias mombin, and Copaifera pubiflora.
+Semi-deciduous forests occur above flood level and form a canopy 12 to 15 meters high.
 Common trees include Tabebuia billbergii, Godmania aesculifolia, Cassia moschata, Spondias mombin, Copaifera pubiflora, Bourreria cumanensis, Cordia spp., Bursera simaruba, Cochlospermum vitifolium, Hura crepitans, and Acacia glomerosa.

-"Matorrales" are deciduous and semi-deciduous shrublands 5 to 8 meters high which cover large areas in the central Venezuelan llanos, and may be a form of secondary vegetation in areas that were formerly dry deciduous forest.
+"Matorrales" are deciduous and semi-deciduous shrublands 5 to 8 meters high which cover large areas in the central Venezuelan llanos and may be a form of secondary vegetation in areas that were formerly dry deciduous forest.
 Typical shrubs are Bourreria cumanensis, Randia aculeata, Godmania aesculifolia, Pereskia guamacho, Prosopis spp., Xylosma benthamii, Erytroxylum sp., and Cereus hexagonus.